 Its first CD, "Youth," was released in 2017.
 This recording focused on early works of Beethoven, Rachmaninoff, Mendelssohn, and Debussy.
 A second CD, “Sounds of Lithuania,” is currently being recorded, with sponsorship by the AGATA Foundation and an anonymous donor.

-Dedicated to pedagogy, the Trio was Ensemble in Residence at the National Students’ Academy (NMA) in Nida, Lithuania.
+Dedicated to pedagogy, the Trio was Ensemble in Residence at the National Students’ Academy (NMA) in Nida, Lithuania in 2018.

-The ensemble performs regularly in Lithuania, Germany, Italy, Holland, Belgium in festivals such as Opera Barga and Le Strade D’Europa, performing halls such as the Kaunas Philharmonic hall and the Casa della Musica of Cosenza.
+The ensemble performs regularly in Lithuania, Germany, Italy, Holland, Belgium, Hungary, and Russia in music series such as Amici della Musica Firenze and Le Strade D’Europa, performing halls such as the Kaunas Philharmonic hall and the Budapest Music Center.
 Season highlights include performances at Auditorium del Parco (L’Aquila, Italy), the Auditorium der Haniel Akademie (Duisburg, Germany), and at the Queen Elisabeth Music Chapelle (Waterloo, Belgium).

 Based in Berlin, Trio Agora is currently a guest ensemble at the Hanns Eisler, working with Eberhard Feltz.
 Previous mentors include Heime Müller and Sabine Meyer.